bpucker/MybMonday/README.md

+### (39) Purple sweet potato ###

+IbMYB1 regulates the purple pigmentation of leaf and storage root in sweet potato (Ipomoea batatas) #MybMonday (details: )

+[Zhang et al., 2021](https://doi.org/10.3389/fpls.2021.688707) investigated the influence of _IbMYB1_ on the pigmentation observed in different cultivars of sweet potato (_Ipomoea batatas_).
+Expression of this gene aligns well with the observed pigmentation patterns.
+Co-expression with _CHS_, _CHI_, _DFR_, _ANS_, and several _GTs_ was checked.
+While this MYB influences the pigmentation pattern, additional factors might contribute as well.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Dr. Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]MYB_Monday)